Lynd17/pizza-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To specify an image in the "Image" field, you need to enter "Pizza-1.jpg", there are 6 images in total
+To specify an image in the "Image" field, you need to enter "Pizza-1.jpg", for example, there are 6 images in total

 ## Available Scripts